TimOosterhuis/MAS-project/index.md

 ![Model beginning game](/site_images/model.png)
 # The Game
 Klaverjassen is a strategic card game frequently played among Dutch students.
-It is played with two teams of four players.
+Generally the game is played with two teams of four players.
 The goal of the game is to score 1500 points before the other team does.
 The game consists of a number of hands where points can be gained.
 The objective of each hand is to collect more points than the other team.